Hello, True North movement fans… we’re here with our second entry in our What the Fundamentals? series.

 Goal: Once you are able to complete 2 to 3 sets of 10 repetitions with good form progress a lower incline and eventually the floor.

 There you have it, how to go from beginner to badass with your push-ups True North style.
-Hope you find this helpful – and feel free to share it with anyone that might be looking for a little guidance!
+We hope you find this helpful – and feel free to share it with anyone that might be looking for a little guidance!